project-chip/connectedhomeip/docs/silabs/general/PINTOOL.md

 `./third_party/silabs/matter_support/matter/efr32/<chip_family>/<board>/config`

-When creating a configuration for a custom board you do the following:
+When creating a configuration for a custom board do the following:

 1. Create a Custom C++ project within Simplicity Studio.
 2. Include your desired peripherals in the project.